 Still, the question remains...what can we do or what should we do?
 According to the Department of Homeland Security (DHS), we should keep it as simple as possible.
 In my former federal law enforcement career, I spent a lot of years teaching active shooter response.
 Early on, most of my time was spent with plainclothes and uniformed agents and officers.
 However, later in my career I began to teach more and more civilians as well.
 We taught a variation of the same idea DHS promotes to this day.
 Same concept, different verbiage.
 Get Out!
 Hide Out!
 Take Out!
 These were our “standard” teaching points to all the civilians we were instructing on this topic.
 However, there is additional information you should be aware of related to these three options.
 Of course, we had different tactics for agents and uniformed officers, but that is not the focus of this article.

 Get out!
 Hide out!
 Take out!

 As simple as these phrases are, they still require some planning and thinking ahead of time.
 The idea behind this concept is to keep things as simple as possible.
 However, as simple these phrases may be, some people get hung up on the importance of sequential order.
 Be mindful...get out, hide out, take out, may happen out of order or not at all.
-As with a lot of things, the situations and very fluid and dynamic and no solution should be seen as a one size fits all.
+As with a lot of things, the situations are very fluid and dynamic and no solution should be seen as a one size fits all.